MadanThangavelu/madanthangavelu.github.io/_posts/2020-05-20-REST-is-not-a-standard.markdown

     </tbody>
 </table>

+## Shortcomings of REST APIs

 The promise of each of these principles were only partially fulfilled.
 REST provides us parts and components and some suggestions, but nothing stops us from reinventing the wheel or REST is straight up not a good fit.
-If we drew up the needs of the business and what REST satisfies, it a small subset.
+If we drew up the needs of the business and what REST satisfies, it's a small subset.

-I do not even think REST set out to be the all encompassing standards or guidance for building the business application.
+REST did not aspire to be an all encompassing standards or guidance for building the business application.
 We have just embraced it blindly to be that.
-This misunderstanding is resulting in blog posts like this.

 ![rest api standards](/assets/images/posts/2020-05-20-REST-is-not-a-standard/http-rest-business-overlap.png){: .center-image }